lastcron/ckbtc-boilerplate/README.md

 /register - - In case a dynamic user validation is integrated

 PROTECTED ENDPOINTS
+Protected endpooints require an 'authorization' headers with the JWT token returned by the public /login enddpoint suffixed by the word "bearer"

-/ - Query AUTH Status
+/app/ - Query AUTH Status
-/user-balance - Query Balance for a user /payment-request - Query Payment information for a user from the database.
+/app/user-balance - Query Balance for a user /app/payment-request - Query Payment information for a user from the database.
 Gets user address and creates a transaction with a pending state
-/payment-status - Query the Status of a Transaction on the blockchain and saves it to database /payment-received - Query the Status of a Transaction on the database
+/app/payment-status - Query the Status of a Transaction on the blockchain and saves it to database /app/payment-received - Query the Status of a Transaction on the database /app/payment-history - Query the payment history for the user

 TESTING JWT TOKEN
 eyJSb2xlIjoiQWRtaW4iLCJJc3N1ZXIiOiJja0JUQyIsIlVzZXJuYW1lIjoiY2tCVENBcGkiLCJleHAiOjE5MTY5NzM2NjMsImlhdCI6MTY5NjA0ODg2M30

+MySQL CONTAINER COMMAND FOR TESTING docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:tag

 ##### VERY Important Notes.
 READ BEFORE IMPLEMENTING